How Okay Is it to Use Competitor Org Charts?

 Moreover, we do not assert that the charts that we build are identical to internal org charts of companies.
 Rather, our org charts are close approximations — accurate enough to be extremely valuable to our clients.

-Clients typically use the org charts for benchmarking, organizational design, sales prospecting, and executive search.
+Clients typically use competitor org charts for benchmarking, organizational design, sales prospecting, and executive search.
 Those clients are highly-regarded global corporations listed in the Fortune 1000 and Global 2000.

 In other words, as described, competitor org charts are totally okay.